colonial-heritage/integration-layer/apps/graph-create/README.md

 # Graph create

-Creates or updates a graph by querying a SPARQL endpoint
+Creates a graph by querying a SPARQL endpoint

 ## Testing